naiborhujosua/naiborhujosua.github.io/_posts/2023-10-23-data-visualization.md

 mathjax: true
 ---

-Data Visualization has been playing an important part in understanding data in any projects of Data Science.
-The way we present our visualization will determine how the audience will understand easier about the data that we would like to present.
+Data Visualization has been playing an important part in understanding data in any data science projects.
+The way we present our visualization will determine how the audience will comprehend the data that we would like to present.
 A famous idiom that often comes to my mind when talking about data visualization is

 {: .box-note}
 “A picture is worth a thousand word”